mpieciak18/library/README.md

 # Library

-"... a simple library rolodex'
+"... a simple library rolodex"

 This project is from the [the Odin Project](https://www.theodinproject.com) (specifically, from their [Full Stack Javascript](https://www.theodinproject.com/paths/full-stack-javascript) curriculum).